How to Use a Wise Card Abroad: A Full Guide (2026)

 • Free to spend any currency you hold in your Wise account

-Here’s how to view and change your Wise card ATM withdrawal limits in the Wise app:
+How to view or change ATM limits in the Wise app

-Daily limits reset each day at midnight, and monthly limits reset at the end of each calendar month.
+Reset timing: Daily limits typically reset at midnight; monthly limits reset on the first day of the calendar month.

 Wise card ATM withdrawal fees